 Back pain caused by bulging or herniated discs, degenerative conditions in the spine or injury can be treated with stem cell therapy.
-Spinal disc degeneration and disc herniations are two of the most common causes of back pain.
+Spinal disc degeneration and disc herniations are two of the most common causes of back pain either it is lower back pain or upper back pain.
 They particularly affect the lumbar spine (lower back).
 Spinal discs act as shock absorbers in the spine which enable it to bend and twist.
 They are positioned between each vertebra and are soft and compressible.

 As we age, our spinal discs experience a certain amount of wear and tear.
 However, arthritis, injuries and extreme wear and tear through exercise can cause the discs to degenerate faster.
 Over time the normal cells inside the disc are damaged and hydration is lost which leads to tears in the disc’s internal structures.

 This wear and tear causes symptoms such as stiffness, weakness and unrelenting pain, all of which need to be treated by a leading back pain doctor.

 A herniated disc (also called a ruptured or slipped disc) is when a disc between two vertebrae slips out of place and irritates the surrounding nerves.
 It is one of the most common causes of sciatica, which is burning pain and numbness in the leg.

 Initial back pain treatment methods for low back pain and herniated discs include exercise, physiotherapy, anti-inflammatory medicines, and therapeutic injections.
 In more serious cases, invasive surgery such as spinal fusion may be required.